What are you looking for in a new owner?

 What type of food should i buy?

-Your puppy will have been weaned onto the raw diet from 3 weeks of age, we provide enough food to cover the first 10 days that your puppy is with you.
+Your puppy will have been weaned onto a 100% raw diet from 3 - 4 weeks of age, we provide enough food to cover the first 10 days that your puppy is with you.
 It is important that you continue to feed them the food we have provided and recommend for a minimum of 4 weeks, they will have experienced a lot of change over the first few weeks, which can be incredibly stressful for them.
 The last thing they need is a change of diet which can also create upset tummies!

 We highly recommend you continue to feed your dog a raw diet throughout their life, which consists of meat, vegetables and fruit!
 The raw diet is species appropriate and 'fresh', unlike the commercially processed dry pet foods which can cause obesity, chronic digestive problems, kidney disease, allergies and cancer!
 A nutritious diet is key to a good immune system and a healthy dog.
 I am always shocked when people look for a cheap alternative to feed their beloved member of the family, but when you calculate how much they are willing to spend a day, it's the equivalent of a roll of toilet paper!
 We understand the importance of a healthy diet and good quality food, it is as important to them as it is to us!

 We use several different raw diet suppliers, the food is bought online and sent straight to your door frozen.
-The food we buy is already pre-prepared, we just defrost the tub over night and spoon it straight into our dogs' bowls when its food time - easy!
+The food we buy is already pre-prepared, we just defrost over night and spoon it straight into our dogs' bowls when its food time - easy!

 How toilet trained will my puppy be when i take them home?